-After college, I volunteered with the US Fish and Wildlife Service and ended up writing a research paper.
-You see, one day a biologist on staff encountered dolphins while out on a boat in San Diego Bay.
+After college, I volunteered with the U.S. Fish and Wildlife Service and wrote a research paper.
+One day, a biologist on staff encountered dolphins while on a boat in San Diego Bay.

-I was given the task to find out what marine mammals were seen in and out of San Diego Bay as well as off the coast of San Diego.
-I was so excited to start my research at the Scripps Institute of Oceanography Library.
+As a volunteer, I was tasked with finding all information on marine mammals seen in and around San Diego Bay.
+I was excited to start my research at the Scripps Institute of Oceanography Library.

 Researching in this library was incredible.
 It was as if my dreams were coming true!

-I can still feel what it was like being in the reference area at the Scripps Library.
+I can still feel what it was like in the Scripps Library’s reference area.
 Oh, the satisfaction of walking out of there with over 100 pages of journal articles (which I still have)…ah, great memories.

 Scripps Coastal Reserve